Secret Treaties

 Secret Treaties is the third studio album by American rock band Blue Öyster Cult, released on April 5, 1974 by Columbia.
 It features the same band members and production team as their previous album.

 The album spent 14 weeks in the US album charts, peaking at No. 53.
 It was certified gold by the RIAA in 1992.

 In 1975, a poll of readers of the British magazine Melody Maker voted Secret Treaties the "Top Rock Album of All Time".
 In 2010, Rhapsody called it one of the all-time best "proto-metal" albums.

-All of the songs from the album found their way into BÖC playlists over the following years, except for "Cagey Cretins".
-It's the only BÖC album that does not feature a track with lead vocals sung by guitarist Donald "Buck Dharma" Roeser.
+It is the only BÖC album that does not feature a track with lead vocals sung by guitarist Donald "Buck Dharma" Roeser.
 The band also did not write any of the lyrics to the album, handing that duty to producer Sandy Pearlman, rock critic Richard Meltzer and singer Patti Smith.

 Cover art

-The cover, with art by Ron Lesser, depicts the band standing beside and sitting on a German Me-262 fighter aircraft; this scene is inspired by the song of the same name.
+The cover, with art by Ron Lesser, depicts the band standing beside and sitting on a German ME 262 fighter aircraft; this scene is inspired by the song of the same name.

 While the LP cover has the band name in red (a darker red on the Japanese LP), on the CD it is in lime green.